- Accessible parking

 Nestling between the Wye Valley, the Vale of Leadon and the Severn Valley, the Royal Forest of Dean is one of England's few remaining ancient forests, covering 27,000 acres of woodland.
 Designated as a National Forest Park in 1938, this Queen of Forests boasts a spectacular range of natural beauty combined with an aura of magic and mystery that has been the inspiration for many great artists and writers including JRR Tolkien, Dennis Potter and JK Rowling.

 Tramper - an all-terrain mobility scooter to help people with limited mobility access the outdoors.
-You can currently hire this from the Forest Holidays centre to access a choice of two trails - one leading to the popular viewpoint of Symond's Yat Rock.
+You can currently hire this at two locations in the Forest of Dean, both of which have one Tramper.
+The first location is Forest Holidays, near Coleford, where you can access a choice of two trails - one leading to the popular viewpoint of Symond's Yat Rock.
+The second hire point is Speech House Hotel, from which you can access the Cyril Hart Arboretum, Speech House Lake, the Geomap at New Fancy, and Mallard's Pike Lake - once voted the best picnic spot in the South West.
 Provided through Countryside Mobility.
-Forest Holidays is a seperate site to Hopewell Colliery and Dean Heritage Centre.

 Easy read interpretation - coming soon in 2019